awsdocs/amazon-ecs-developer-guide/doc_source/ecs-gpu.md

 ## Specifying GPUs in your task definition<a name="ecs-gpu-specifying"></a>

 To take advantage of the GPUs on a container instance and the Docker GPU runtime, ensure you designate the number of GPUs your container requires in the task definition\.
 As GPU\-enabled containers are placed, the Amazon ECS container agent pins the desired number of physical GPUs to the appropriate container\.
 The number of GPUs reserved for all containers in a task should not exceed the number of available GPUs on the container instance the task is launched on\.
-For more information, see [Creating a task definition](create-task-definition.md)\.
+For more information, see [Creating a task definition using the new console](create-task-definition.md)\.

 **Important**
 If your GPU requirements aren't specified in the task definition, the task uses the default Docker runtime\.